marioballano/shenanigans/catamap/README.md

 # Intro

-Right after watching @reversemode's talk "21 days" I felt a bit nostalgic, in the talk he mentions one of first video games we used to play back when we were kids, oh boy.. we spent a ridiculous amount of time drawing maps of a catacomb maze and it was great fun!.. that feeling you get when you manage to unravel those sort of riddles is probably not far off from what you experience reversing/breaking software :)
+Right after watching @reversemode's talk "21 days" I felt a bit nostalgic, in the talk he mentions one of the first video games we used to play back when we were kids, oh boy.. we spent a ridiculous amount of time drawing maps of a catacomb maze and it was great fun!.. that feeling you get when you manage to unravel those sort of riddles is probably not far off from what you experience reversing/breaking software :)

-I thought it could be good fun to have look at the same riddle from a software reversing perspective, these days is obviously way easier than it coulda been back then since the awesome guys from ScummVM have reimplemented the scumm game engine and made it available for
+I thought it could be good fun to have a look at the same riddle from a software reversing perspective, these days is obviously way easier than it coulda been back then since the awesome guys from ScummVM have reimplemented the scumm game engine and made it available for